-Kamakura Day Trip: Shrines, Temples & Street Food!
+Kamakura Day Trip Itinerary: Shrines, Temples & Street Food!

-We went on a few different day trips from Tokyo over the course of our month-long stay in the city; there was Mount Takao in search of nature, Yokohama for street food, Odaiba for robots, and then Kamakura.
+We went on a lot of different day trips from Tokyo over the course of our month-long stay in the Japanese capital.
+There was Mount Takao in search of nature, Yokohama for street food, Odaiba for robots, and then Kamakura.

-Nicknamed ‘the Kyoto of the East’, Kamakura is a coastal city famed for its many shrines and temples, so that’s exactly what we prioritized during our visit: a whole lot of temple hopping and some Japanese street food to keep us going!
+Nicknamed ‘the Kyoto of the East’, Kamakura is a laidback coastal city known for its many shrines and temples, so that’s exactly what we prioritized during our day trip.
+We did a whole lot of temple hopping visiting Tsurugaoka Hachiman-gū, Kotoku-in, and Hasedera.
+Plus, we fueled our day with plenty of Japanese street food!

 Here’s a little taste of what we got up to on our day trip to Kamakura.